Case history #1

 Case history #2

-A 26-year-old woman presents at her local COVID-19 testing clinic with symptoms of a sore throat and loss of taste.
+A 26-year-old woman with sickle cell disease presents at her local COVID-19 testing clinic with symptoms of a sore throat and loss of taste.
 She denies having a fever, and has not knowingly been in contact with a confirmed case of COVID-19.
-After being tested, she is advised to go home, self-isolate until her test results are sent to her via text message, and call her doctor if her symptoms get worse.
-She receives a text message later that day confirming that her test is positive for SARS-CoV-2, and that she must self-isolate according to her local public health recommendations.
+After being tested, she is advised to go home until her test results are sent to her via text message, and call her doctor if her symptoms get worse.
+She receives a text message later that day confirming that her test is positive for SARS-CoV-2.
+A clinician calls her to discuss treatment options given her increased risk of hospitalisation.

 Use of this content is subject to our disclaimer